mmorency2021/dvd-converter-tools/README.md

 A comprehensive, professional-grade DVD conversion suite with both command-line and web interfaces.
 Convert DVDs to multiple formats with advanced compression, multi-language support, and real-time progress tracking.

+## 🔥 **Latest Update - Fixed VOB Processing**
+**Problem Solved**: Fixed DVD conversion to properly handle all VOB files and achieve full 34+ minute conversions.
+The new method converts each VOB file individually then concatenates the MP4 results, ensuring no content is lost.

 ## ✨ Features

 ### 🌐 **Web Interface**